CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

-6) IF YOU REBOOT, GET THE JUPYTER NPTEBOOK BACK
+6) IF YOU REBOOT, GET THE JUPYTER NOTEBOOK BACK
-If you reboot, the Jupyter notebook will not be running - you can bring it back by executing the last line of above as follows.
-There is no need to re-install from scratch
+If you reboot, the Jupyter notebook will not be running - You can bring it back by executing the last line of the above as follows (There is no need to re-install from scratch)
 - ./docker_dli_run.sh